It may seem simple, but the process of conception is somewhat complicated even for men. For a man to conceive, some thresholds must be met:

 Stress – Anxiety diverts resources from testosterone to cortisol production, and it also makes it harder to focus on meaningful sexual activity.

-Smoking – Smoking has a statistically significant impact upon male fertility.
+Smoking – Smoking has a statistically significant impact on male fertility.

 Work – Certain occupations, especially those that require sedentary, computer work, can increase infertility risk.